agvxov/esql/README.md

 	return i;
 }
 ```
-It, in broad sense, is what PL/SQL is for Ada, for C/C++.
+It, in a broad sense, is what PL/SQL is for Ada, but for C/C++.

 With an extra step of preprocessing,
 the above is turned into conventional C,
 that any compiler will be able to deal with.
+Which is quite similar to how Flex and Bison work.

 ## Why?
 Embeded SQL provides the following benefits:
 + better syntax highlighting compatibility
 + compile time SQL syntax checks
-+ more agile database <-> language type conversions
++ more agile type conversions between the database and C

 ## Who is responsible for this?
 IBM is.